Applied and Technical Studiesufv.ca/aerospace

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

 The Aircraft Structures program starts in September and January and runs for 42 weeks consecutively.
 The 42 weeks are broken into three 14-week modules.

 The Aircraft Structures program requires continuous attendance through all three 14-week modules to complete all requirements for the program.
 Students will be expected to attend classes five days per week.

 Transport Canada stipulates that no more than 5% of a basic training course can be missed due to absenteeism.
 Students who fail to meet the attendance requirements as outlined in their individual program guides may be subject to an academic performance review and will not qualify for experience credit under the course approval.

-You will be working with the help of learning packages that will give step-by-step instructions.
+Students will be working with the help of learning packages that will give step-by-step instructions.
 The learning materials may include printed worksheets, videotapes, display boards, lab manuals, blueprints, instructions, demonstrations, and/or lectures.

 Practical hands-on training is a large part of the classroom environment.
-As much as possible, study lab and shop instruction is patterned after "on-the-job" situations.
+As much as possible, study lab and shop instruction is patterned after on-the-job situations.

 |102||Aircraft Terminology and Components|

 |104||Blueprints and Technical Drawings|